-Rainwater fittings Repair category 2 Notes There are areas of missing guttering and corrosion to gutter sections.
-There is a downpipe to the rear not connected properly to the gutter.
-Overhaul is required.
+Rainwater fittings Repair category 2 Notes Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.